pasta_bit_vector 1.0.1

-Compact and Fast Rank and Select Data Structure for Bit Vectors
+Bit Vector with Compact and Fast Rank and Select Support

 Documentation Overview